mikro-orm/mikro-orm/docs/docs/schema-generator.md

 $ ts-node create-schema
 ```

+## Ignoring specific column changes

+When using generated columns, we'll get a perpetual diff on every `SchemaGenerator` run unless we set `ignoreSchemaChanges` to ignore changes to `type` and `extra`.

+See the [SQL Generated columns](defining-entities.md#SQL Generated columns) section for more details.

 ## Limitations of SQLite

 There are limitations of SQLite database because of which it behaves differently